1. Purpose of policy

 15.1 Marketing and External Engagement is responsible for the planning and delivery of major University events including graduation ceremonies and open days.

 15.2 Corporate functions hosted by any organisational unit of USC are those which involve representation at senior USC level with dignitaries and other community members.
-They include events such as orientation ceremonies, building openings, centre launches and ministerial visits.
+They include events such as industry networking events, building openings, centre launches and ministerial visits.

 16. Sustainability in marketing and external engagement